Stocks slide as strong economic data raises rate worries

-NEW YORK (AP) — A swift jump in Treasury yields is rattling Wall Street on Wednesday, sending stock indexes down about 1% at the start of another month in what's been a turbulent year.
+NEW YORK (AP) — A swift jump in Treasury yields rattled Wall Street on Wednesday, pulling stocks broadly lower at the start of another month in what's been a turbulent year for the market.

+The S&P 500 ended 0.7% lower after an early morning gain quickly gave way to choppy trading.
+The Dow Jones Industrial Average slid 0.5% and the Nasdaq fell 0.7%.

-The Fed has signaled it may continue raising its key short-term interest rate by double the usual amount at upcoming meetings.
+The Fed has signaled it may continue raising its key short-term interest rate by double the usual amount at upcoming meetings in June and July.
 Speculation built last week that the Fed may consider a pause at its September meeting, which helped stocks to rise.
 But such hopes diminished after Wednesday's manufacturing report from the Institute for Supply Management.

 It showed U.S. manufacturing growth accelerated last month, contrary to economists’ expectations for a slowdown.
 A separate report said that the number of job openings across the economy ticked a bit lower in April but remains much higher, at 11.4 million, than the number of unemployed people.